 Provider Scope

-The service provided in the @ngModule
+When we provide the service in the @ngModule

-The services provided in the @Component
+If we provide the services in the @Component

 , @pipe